tesseract-robotics/tesseract/gh_pages/_source/tesseract_setup_wizard_doc.rst

 * To save your SRDF file:

-  1. Scroll back to the left most page where you originally loaded in your URDF file.
+  1. Scroll back to the left most page where you originally loaded your URDF file.

   2. Click **SAVE** and select a file and location to save the SRDF to.